About Dyfi Distillery

 After two years of intensive research and experimentation, the Cameron brothers opened Dyfi Distillery in March 2016.

-Pete Cameron is a hill farmer, forager, beekeeper and experimental scientist who has lived in Dyfi for over 30 years.
+Pete Cameron is a hill farmer, forager, and beekeeper.
+He has lived and worked in the Dyfi region for over 30 years.

 Danny Cameron is a highly experienced wine and spirits professional, and a regular judge at the prestigious Decanter World Wine Awards.